matematikaadit/usbmodem.nix/README.md

     [ 1913.078225] sr1: scsi-1 drive
     [ 1913.078676] sr 8:0:0:0: Attached scsi CD-ROM sr1

-Looks, it's detected and the last two line said that a scsi CD-ROM was attached for our usbmodem storage.
+Looks! it's been detected and the last two line said that a scsi CD-ROM was attached for our usbmodem storage.
 I'll copy and paste that part below for clarity.

     [ 1913.078225] sr1: scsi-1 drive
     [ 1913.078676] sr 8:0:0:0: Attached scsi CD-ROM sr1

 It's gives us a clue about where did the device file created under our /dev/ directory.
-For those who still unclear, it's in `/dev/sr1`.
-Let's create a new directory for the mount point and then mount the device to that directory.
+For those who still unclear, it's in `/dev/sr1`, my buddy.
+Let's create a new directory for mounting it, we will name it `usbmodem`.

     $ mkdir usbmodem
     $ sudo mount /dev/sr1 usbmodem